About us

 Principal Registrar

-Marianne Christmann is the Principal Registrar of the Commission.
-The Principal Registrar provides high-level, executive leadership and strategic advice to the President and assists the President in managing the business and affairs of the Commission.
-This includes responsibility for the Registry and the staff and resources of the Commission.
+The Principal Registrar provides high-level, executive leadership and strategic advice to the President and assists him to manage the business and affairs of the Commission.
+This includes responsibility for the Registry and the Commission’s staff and resources.

 Members

 Members conduct Commission proceedings in a way that is fair to all parties.
 At each stage, the member will encourage and assist parties to resolve their dispute by finding a solution that is agreeable to everyone involved.
-If the parties cannot agree on a solution, the member will decide the dispute, after hearing the submissions of the parties and considering the evidence filed.
+If the parties cannot agree on a solution, the member will decide the dispute after hearing the submissions of the parties and considering the evidence filed.

 Members also sit on appeal and review panels which determine appeals and reviews of decisions made by medical assessors and merit reviewers.

-Principal Members
+Principal members

 Josephine Bamber